MinhThieu145/elephantype/docs/DATA_CAPTURE_SYSTEM.md

 - Add new metrics by extending the `calculateMetrics` function
 - Implement data visualization features using the captured data
 - Create features for tracking progress over time by comparing multiple sessions
+- Integrate with third-party analytics platforms through the API integration layer

+## Integration Capabilities

+### Palantir Foundry Integration

+The system includes built-in integration with Palantir Foundry for advanced data analytics:

+1. **How It Works**:
+   - Typing data is sent to Palantir Foundry through secure API calls
+   - Data follows the schema defined in `DATA_POINTS_REFERENCE.md`
+   - Preview mode allows validation without data ingestion
+   - Full integration enables detailed analysis in the Foundry platform

+2. **Features**:
+   - Preview validation to ensure data schema compliance
+   - Secure authentication using API tokens
+   - Error handling and user feedback
+   - Both UI integration and command-line testing tools

+3. **Configuration**:
+   - API token must be configured in environment variables
+   - Integration settings can be modified in `sendDataToFoundry.ts`
+   - Test scripts available for verifying connectivity

+### Other Integration Possibilities

+The capture system architecture supports additional integrations through its modular design:

+- **Database Storage**: Add persistence layer for long-term tracking
+- **Analytics Platforms**: Export to Google Analytics, Mixpanel, etc.
+- **Visualization Tools**: Integration with Tableau, PowerBI, etc.

+For information on creating new integrations, see the [DEVELOPER_GUIDE.md](./DEVELOPER_GUIDE.md) document.

 ## Technical Implementation